Skip to main content

 • Individual: grade student answers one by one

-• This option allows you to grade each student answer one by one.
+• This option allows you to grade each student's answer one by one.
 This is best for assignments with an open response question type

 • Answer groups: group similar answers

 • This option allows you to grade a group of similar student answers at once.
-This is best for assignments that have multiple choice or fill in the blank questions types.
-Note: Similar student answers will either be automatically grouped together by Paper to Digital’s AI or you can manually group similar answers together making an answer group for faster grading.
+This is best for assignments that have multiple-choice or fill-in-the-blank question types.
+Note: Paper to Digital’s AI can automatically group similar student answers.
+You can also group them yourself to create answer sets for faster grading.
 This allows you to grade multiple answers at one time.

 • Combination: individual or answer groups

-4. Choose your Student Visibility setting to set the scoring criteria students can view when they review their graded submission:
+4. Choose your Student Visibility setting to decide which scoring criteria students will see when they review their graded work:

-• Show only applied scoring criteria allows students to only view the scoring criteria that were applied to their graded submission for each question, regardless of the scoring type for that question.
+• Show only applied scoring criteria - Students will see only the criteria that were used to grade their submission for each question, no matter the scoring type.

-• None does not allow students to view any scoring criteria used for grading.
+• None disallows students from viewing any scoring criteria used for grading.

 5. Select Create Assignment, and then select Continue from the confirmation modal to return to the assignment list.